• Skip to primary navigation

 Recover from Blank Screen After Unplugging External Display in XFCE

-2016-02-26 by Mikey Boldt Leave a Comment
+February 26, 2016 by Leave a Comment

 I’ve been loving the XFCE desktop environment, but one annoyance I have is this: on my laptop, if I’m using only an external monitor and unplug it, XFCE doesn’t automatically turn the laptop screen back on, and I’m left with no display.